phonkee/ergoq/README.md

 ## What is this repository for? ##

 Ergoq package is small and lightweight message queue abstraction.
-Currently only redis implementation is done, but amqp is on the way also.
+Currently redis implementation and amqp is done.
+In the future more implementations will be done

 ## Usage ##